redox-os/book/src/porting-applications.md

 You can quickly copy and paste this template on each `recipe.toml`, that way you spent less time writting and has less chances for typos.

-- If your application use a tarball, you can quickly remove the `git` and `rev` data types.
+- If your application uses a tarball, you can quickly remove the `git` and `rev` data types.
-- If your application use a Git repository, you can quickly remove the `tar` data type.
+- If your application uses a Git repository, you can quickly remove the `tar` data type.
 - If you don't need to pin a Git tag or commit hash for the latest stable release or last working commit, you can quickly remove the `rev` data type.
-- If the application don't need C, C++ or patched Rust dependencies, you can quickly remove the `dependencies = []` section.
+- If the application doesn't need C, C++ or patched Rust dependencies, you can quickly remove the `dependencies = []` section.

 After the `#TODO` comment you will write your current porting status.